 Now, membership period 1 above still covers games played in free grading period 1 – but does NOT cover ANY graded games played in playing season 2.
 This is where the issue begins!
 LONGER periods of uncertainty now arise during playing season 2, particularly where players renew mid-to-late-season.

-ECF clearly hold the league responsible.
-Item 2 of their invoicing policy says:-
+and Item 2 of their invoicing policy says:-

 “By submitting game results to the rating server, organisations accept liability for any pay to play or game fee that is incurred.”

-“Membership can be renewed on the existing level from 28 days before the membership expires“.
+“Membership can be renewed on the existing level from 28 days before the membership expires.”

 If/when players join/renew, their reserve is transferred back to their club account.